jqfan77/Dual_color_fly_brain_imaging_2pSAM_analysis/README.md

 ### 2. Basic Analysis

-The '**/p2_basic_analysis**' folder consists of codes for basic analysis of the olfactory responses and reproducing the related figures in the paper, including trace plots, maps of several measurements, and calculation of the dynamic properties of the responses.
+The '**/p2_basic_analysis**' folder consists of codes for basic analysis of the olfactory responses and reproducing the related figures in the paper, including trace plots, maps of several measurements, ensemble analysis, and calculation of the dynamic properties of the responses.
 The figure indices are shown in the file names.

 ### 3. Representation Analysis